-1.If you’re getting your hair and makeup done, expect it to run over.
-It’s not that hair and makeup is particularly time consuming (though it can be), it’s just that between your sister asking you four times which pair of shoes you prefer and your mom double checking how you like your bouquet and then you having to ask your makeup artist to tone down the eye shadow a bit, lots of little interruptions can add up to being half an hour or an hour behind schedule.
+It’s not that hair and makeup is particularly time consuming (though it can be), it’s just that between your sister asking you four times which pair of shoes you prefer and your mom double-checking how you like your bouquet and then you having to ask your makeup artist to tone down the eye shadow a bit, lots of little interruptions can add up to being half an hour or an hour behind schedule.
 Plan ahead, and build in an hour of buffer time into your schedule.
 The absolute worst thing that happens is you end up finishing early and get to enjoy some quiet time with your best friends.

-4. Backdrops over details.
 If photography is one of your top priorities and you have to choose, backdrops give you more bang for your buck than details (at least when it comes to photos).
-The wedding industry (and blogs, particularly) have done a good job of convincing couples that all you’ll see at a wedding is the details.
+The wedding industry (Pinterest, Instagram, and magazines, particularly) have done a good job of convincing couples that all you’ll see at a wedding is the details.
 And while details definitely can add to the overall feel of the event (if you decide to care about them), big-ticket items get a lot more play in your photos.
 So if you have to choose between really cool details, and, say, a killer ceremony backdrop, that ceremony backdrop will get way more airtime in your wedding photos than napkin rings or programs.
 This is particularly true when it comes to the ceremony.
 Depending on the space, there aren’t a whole lot of places your photographer can go during the ceremony, so a backdrop ends up doing a lot of the work of making your pictures interesting.
-Barring all the emotional stuff of course.
+Barring all the emotional stuff, of course.
 In short mathematical form: Emotions > Backdrops > Details.

-5.Cafe lights are magical inventions.
-If you’re getting married in a simple space, or have an outdoor nighttime reception, or if your decor budget just isn’t huge, but you really care about photography, cafe lights (also known as globe lights or market lights) are one of the best wedding-related investments you can make.
+If you’re getting married in a simple space, or have an outdoor nighttime reception, or if your decor budget just isn’t huge, but you really care about photography, café lights (also known as globe lights or market lights) are one of the best wedding-related investments you can make.
 (Bonus: they’re still pretty, even after the wedding.
 Garden parties for everyone!)
-Cafe lights aren’t crazy expensive—around $25 per set.
+Café lights aren’t crazy expensive—around $12 per set.
 A few strands can go a really long way toward making your pictures look amazing, partly because they add visual interest to your photos, but also because with enough of them, you can create just enough of a warm glow to not need flash.